AryanVBW/Private-Ai/README.md

 ### Verification:
 - Run `make run` or `poetry run python -m private_gpt`.
 - Open http://localhost:8001 to see Gradio UI with a mock LLM echoing input.
+# 👍👍👍All Done 👍👍👍

+# For GPU utilization and customization, follow the steps below:

 ### Customization:
 - Customize low-level parameters in `private_gpt/components/llm/llm_component.py`.